Bhale Thammudu (1985 film): Plot

 The film begins in a town that calls the shots by three bestial M.L.A.
 Veera Swamy, Municipal Chairman Leela Prasad & Cooperative Bank Chairman Bhaskar Rao.
 Inspector Rajendra, a newly recruited mettlesome cop, and his elder brother Ravindra stand as his subordinates.
 Rajendra deifies Ravindra & his wife and dotes on their kid.
 He is darling Latha, sister of DSP Srinivas.
 Besides, Rajendra is acquainted with a prostitute, Neelaveni, and tries to change their path.
-Later, he discerns that Neelaveni is the wife of a patriot journalist, Vidyadhar, whom the trio slain, and they forcibly drag her into this profession.
+Later, he discerns that Neelaveni is married to a patriot journalist, Vidyadhar, whom the trio slain, and they forcibly drag her into this profession.
 For the time being, Rajendra draws a hard line to the threesome.
 So, they conspire to eliminate him through a savage ruffian Dada.
 He upholds and reforms, considering Rajendra has pulled his widowed daughter Saraswati off against danger.

 Meanwhile, Srinivas objects to the love affair of Rajendra & Latha owing to the echelon.
 Exploiting it, Leela Prasad plans to knit Latha with his son Bhanu Prasad.
 Now, the triad scheme is to rob the cooperative bank, but Rajendra wipes it out with the aid of Saraswati.
 Hence, raged venomous kills Ravindra's kid when infuriated Rajendra irrupts upon them; as a result, he receives suspension.
 Soon after, Rajendra hinders the black guards as an ordinary man.
 At that point, he uncovers Neelaveni, who has witnessed the crime and tries to attest to her.
 But unfortunately, she too is killed when the Ravindra couple adopts her orphan child.
 Here, annoyed Rajendra onslaughts on the knaves, in which he wallops Bhanu Prasad.
 Then, Leela Prasad files a charge against Rajendra.
 However, he absconds when Dada conceals him.
 Saraswati spares Bhanu Prasad as a nurse when, as an amendment, he decides to marry her.
 Forthwith, Rajendra accumulates the pieces of evidence against the traitors by creating a rift between them.
 At last, he ceases the baddies.
 Finally, the movie ends on a happy note with the marriage of Rajendra & Latha.